tomchan123/glamsy_prototype/README.md

-# glamsy_prototype
+# UI Prototype

-A new Flutter project.
+A list of ui prototypes that i made

 ## Getting Started